decent-ra/decent-ra-api/README.md

 # Decent Enclave Application Framework

+## NOTE

+We've noticed a change in the latest version of the build tool and a staled 3rd party library may cause the build process to fail.
+We're working on updating the dependency, and the fix will be released shortly.

 ## Requirements
 - Check compatibility of computer's hardware.
   - Some computer doesn't have or support the SGX hardware.
 If the computer doesn't support, try to use the simulation mode to develop the program.